Made in 2007, at the height of the alarm. Payments in 2020, 2025, and 2030.

 The global temperature is defined for the bet as the centered average of the GISS temperatures over 5 years.
 The starting point for all the bets is the average temperature over 2005–2009, and the end points of the bets are 2015–2019, 2020–2024, and 2025–2029.
 So the bets become payable at the beginning of 2020, 2025, and 2030.

 Brian posted the details of the bet on his (previous) website, and kindly allowed me to post my reasons for making the bet

-It is now widely acknowledged that there is a pause or hiatus in global warming, starting around 2000 or maybe a few years before, which continues as of this writing (Feb.
-2015).
+Many say there has been a pause or hiatus in global warming, starting around 2000 or maybe a few years before, which continues to at least 2015.
 This is much easier to see in retrospect, because the temperature fluctuates and it is the trends that are at issue here.
 The pause is of course an excellent development for our side of the bet, and for the planet (as Brian cheerfully acknowledges, “Best case though is that I lose everything.”).
-However the large El Nino in 2015 and 2016 has put Brian ahead, which is unfortunate because El Ninos and La Ninas seem to have little to do with the underlying trend we are betting about.
-Still, three years left to run.2013 and 2014.

 However the fluctuations due to the large La Nina in 2008 and the massive El Nino in 2016 have given Brian a leg up, which is unfortunate because El Ninos and La Ninas seem to have little to do with the underlying trend we are betting on.
 At this point in late 2018, with a year left to run, it is almost certain that Brian will win the first pair of bets, due to be settled in 2020.2013 and 2014.